awslabs/generative-ai-cdk-constructs/src/patterns/gen-ai/aws-rag-appsync-stepfn-opensearch/README.md

 import { Stack, StackProps } from 'aws-cdk-lib';
 import * as os from 'aws-cdk-lib/aws-opensearchservice';
 import * as cognito from 'aws-cdk-lib/aws-cognito';
-import { RagApiGatewayOpensearch, RagApiGatewayOpensearchProps } from '@cdklabs/generative-ai-cdk-constructs';
+import { RagAppsyncStepfnOpensearch, RagAppsyncStepfnOpensearchProps } from '@cdklabs/generative-ai-cdk-constructs';

 // get an existing OpenSearch provisioned cluster in the same VPC as of RagAppsyncStepfnOpensearch construct
 // Security group for the existing opensearch cluster should allow traffic on 443.